linusjf/RIAY/README.md

 In _The Visitation_, Rembrandt distills a moment where heaven touches earth, and two women—illuminated by faith—become vessels of grace.
 The artwork, like the prayers it inspires, reminds us that divine companionship transforms uncertainty into hope.

-_Note: Summary structured for clarity, with lists replacing subheadings per your request.
-Word count: ~500._

 ## June

 <!-- toc -->